For revenue leaders

 You already know the problem.

 You are accountable for the number.
-Your win rate against specific competitors is a metric you could quote in your sleep.
+Your win rate against specific competitors is a metric you could quote in your sleep, except you cannot, because the data lives in your reps' heads and ten different Notion pages.
 Your battlecards are probably a PDF from Q2 that nobody has opened this month, and you have considered Klue but the 20,000 dollar price tag and six-week implementation have killed the conversation four times already.
+Meanwhile your best reps are quietly using Claude all day; you have no system to bring competitive memory into that workflow.

 - Approving a 20K Klue contract your team will not actually use